International Women’s Day 2021

 The women we meet in IINE programs protected their families as they fled war and violence in Somalia, Congo, Iraq, El Salvador, Bhutan, and other countries.
 Since 2016, more than 150 families served by IINE list a woman as their head-of-household.
 IINE programs are designed to be responsive to and respectful of the unique lived experiences of women who have faced and fled persecution and distress.

-We are very proud to honor three outstanding immigrant women in 2021.
+We proudly honored three outstanding immigrant women in 2021.

 Roxann Cooke